Updated November 2017

 Thanksgiving is fast approaching and before we know it Christmas will be here.
 November is a big time for small businesses with both Black Friday and Small Business Saturday.
-According to the National Retail Federation survey from October, consumers plan on spending an average of $935.58 during the holiday shopping season this year.
-Consumers will spend $588.90 on gifts for others and around $207.07 for items such as food, decorations,greeting cards etc. That is a significant amount of consumers shopping and spending this Thanksgiving weekend and as a small business you should be prepared.
+According to the National Retail Federation survey from this October, consumers plan on spending an average of $967.13 during the holiday shopping season this year (that is up 3.4 percent than what was surveyed same time last year).
+Consumers will spend $608.06 on gifts for others and around $218.08 for items such as food, decorations, greeting cards etc. That is a significant amount of consumers shopping and spending this Thanksgiving weekend and as a small business, you should be prepared.

 Follow our small business tips for the holiday season